kvazar-network/kevacoin/README.md

 # KevaCoin by Community

-The **Kvazar Network** project was created in 2021 to independently maintain the abandoned [kevacoin-core](https://github.com/kevacoin-project/kevacoin) ecosystem.
+**Kvazar Network** was created in 2021 to independently maintain the abandoned [kevacoin-core](https://github.com/kevacoin-project/kevacoin) ecosystem.
 It currently maintains a separate full-node fork, which at this moment includes the following changes:

 * Recent updates to libboost
 * Additional features for the Qt client